aaronkollasch/photomanager/README.md

 │   │   └── 2017-12-25_20-32-41-4bb6987-DSC_8705.NEF
 ```

-Paths to stored photos are saved in the database as relative to `destination`,
+Stored photo paths in the database are relative to `destination`,
 so the library is portable, and the same database can be shared across
 library copies, e.g. those created with `rsync`.